zhouguiyun-uestc/Depression-Filling/README.md

 This function can be run using the following command line:

-perlinDEM rows cols dem.tif
+fill perlinDEM rows cols dem.tif

-Example: perlinDEM 100 100 dem.tif
+Example: ./fill perlinDEM 100 100 dem.tif

 The test data used in the manuscript can be downloaded at http://www.mngeo.state.mn.us.
 You need ArcGIS to convert the DEM into GeoTIFF format.